Up in the Air (2009 film): Soundtrack

+There was strong Oscar buzz for "Help Yourself," the original song by Sad Brad Smith, which featured in a pivotal scene of the film, but it was pulled from consideration by Paramount Pictures due to technicalities required by the academy, which some deemed arbitrary.
+Smith was undiscovered up until that point and had not released any music prior to the film.

 Kevin Renick wrote the song "Up in the Air" two years prior to knowing that Reitman was working on a film adaptation to the book.
 He had been laid off at the time, and was an unrecorded, unemployed St. Louis musician.
 When Renick researched the film he discovered that the theme of the film was much the same as the song he had written.
 "The song is about uncertainty, disconnection and loneliness, while alluding to career transition," Renick explained.
 "It's a melancholy song, and a narrative about finding out where your life's going to go."
 He handed a cassette to Reitman after the director did an interview at Webster University.
 Renick included a spoken-word introduction about the song on the cassette so that Reitman would know why he was given the song.
 Reitman found a tape deck, listened, liked the song and placed the original introduction and song from the cassette midway through the credits.
 Reitman stated that the song has a do-it-yourself authenticity.